 Tidus and Yuna (Final Fantasy X)

 For a franchise steeped in dramatic battles between good and evil with colorful characters at the helm, Final Fantasy’s take on romance has slowly evolved from humble beginnings to moments that tug the heart.
 I feel that the best take on love in both the romantic and unconditional sense is best found in Final Fantasy X, with the game focusing on the relationship between the main protagonists Tidus and Yuna.
+If you’re playing one of these nostalgic games and you want a better experience, you can try to setting up a

 On paper, Tidus and Yuna are vastly unlike one another.
 Tidus hails from the futuristic city of Zanarkand, where war is nonexistent and he is hailed as a rising star in the popular sport of Blitzball, becoming a celebrity of sorts.
 Yuna comes from the small island village of Besaid, where the fear of the monster Sin looms over their relatively peaceful livelihood.
 The villagers of Besaid know that in a moment, Sin could appear from nowhere and obliterate their home within moments.
 Motivated by this threat, Yuna walks the path of the Summoner, like her father before her, in the hopes of finally breaking the cycle of Sin.
 She is as humble as she is dutiful, and despite knowing that her pilgrimage will end with her death, she decides to take it in the hopes of freeing Besaid and all of Spira from Sin’s darkness.